nathan-au/rpg-mini/README.md

 Batch: `POST /intakes/{intake_id}/classify`
 Single: `POST /documents/{document_id}/classify`
 <br>
-RPG-Mini reads the text using OCR (PyMuPDF + pytesseract) and applies rule-based logic for keyword matching.
+RPG-Mini reads text using OCR (PyMuPDF + pytesseract) and applies rule-based logic for keyword matching.
 The algorithm first attempts to classify based on the filename.
 If this initial attempt is not successful, the document's content is then extracted using OCR and scanned for keywords.
 The document is ultimately classified as one of the known types (T4, receipt, or ID), or marked as unknown if neither layer provides a match.
 This two-step process ensures both efficiency for clearly named files and robustness for files that require content-based inspection.

 ### 5. Data Extraction
 **Endpoints:**
 Batch: `POST /intakes/{intake_id}/extract`
 Single: `POST /documents/{document_id}/extract`
 <br>
 After classification, the program performs data extraction.
-OCR text is fed into a lightweight LLM (e.g., `ollama` running `gemma3`) with customized prompts to identify structured fields such as names, dates, income amounts, and employer details.
+OCR text is fed into a lightweight LLM (currently gemma3) with customized prompts to identify structured fields such as names, dates, income amounts, and employer details.
 The extracted values are saved to the database for reporting or export to accounting software.
 This step converts unstructured data (like a scanned T4) into structured, machine-readable form (JSON).

 ### 6. Checklist Management and Intake Completion
 **Endpoint:** `GET /intakes/{intake_id}/checklist`